 information on the number of bytes of data, see the description

-of the flavorSize
+of the flavorSize parameter.

-Pass NULL
+Pass NULL for

 this parameter to indicate you will provide data through a subsequent

-call to PutScrapFlavor
+call to PutScrapFlavor,

-either later in the same code flow or during execution of your ScrapPromiseKeeperProcPtr
+either later in the same code flow or during execution of your ScrapPromiseKeeperProcPtr callback.

 The